Mahāsāṃghika: Texts

 According to Bart Dessein, the Mohe sengzhi lu (Mahāsāṃghika Vinaya) provides some insight into the format of this school's textual canon.
 They appear to have had a Vinaya in five parts, an Abhidharma Piṭaka, and a Sūtra Piṭaka:Of these texts, their Vinaya was translated into Chinese by Buddhabhadra and Faxian between 416 and 418 CE in the Daochang Monastery in Nanjing, capital of the Eastern Jin Dynasty.
 In this text, their Abhidharma is defined as "the sūtrānta in nine parts" (navāṅga).
 This suggests that the early Mahāsāṃghikas rejected the abhidharmic developments that occurred within Sarvāstivāda circles.
-As is the case with their Vinayapiṭaka, also their Sūtrapiṭaka seems to have consisted of five parts (āgama): *Dīrghāgama, *Madhyamāgama, *Saṃyuktāgama, *Ekottarāgama and *Kṣudrakāgama.Dessein also mentions that the school probably also had a Bodhisattva Piṭaka, which included material that "in all likelihood consisted of texts that formed part of the early development of the bodhisattva path as an alternative career to that of the arhant, perhaps serving as a foundation for the later developments of the bodhisattva doctrine".
+As is the case with their Vinayapiṭaka, also their Sūtrapiṭaka seems to have consisted of five parts (āgama): *Dīrghāgama, *Madhyamāgama, *Saṃyuktāgama, *Ekottarikāgama and *Kṣudrakāgama.Dessein also mentions that the school probably also had a Bodhisattva Piṭaka, which included material that "in all likelihood consisted of texts that formed part of the early development of the bodhisattva path as an alternative career to that of the arhant, perhaps serving as a foundation for the later developments of the bodhisattva doctrine".